simongriggdotinfo

 Recorded at Harlequin Studios, Auckland, October 1981 to March 1982.
 Produced by Blam Blam Blam and Paul Streekstra, Engineered By Doug Rogers and Paul Streekstra.
 Track B1 originally recorded by Roy Thomas Baker, remixed by Paul Streekstra and Blam Blam Blam.
 Artwork by John Reynolds.

-The debut Blams (there was a live album on Propeller / CBS too in '84) album, It reached number two on the chart and was a gold album.
-The original John Reynolds artwork was stolen from Festival Records warehouse.
 A varied and rather pleasing album that is something of a New Zealand classic.
-The first sessions were produced by Roy Thomas Baker (Queen's producer) who made the band sound like Foreigner...they were remixed thank god.
-The planned UK release of this, on Virgin, was under negotiation when the band had their van crash and split, so the it was dropped.
+The first sessions were produced by Roy Thomas Baker (Queen's producer) who made the band sound like Foreigner - they were remixed thank god.
+The planned UK release of this, on Virgin, was under negotiation when the band had their van crash and split, so it sadly never eventuated. .

 REV 205 : The Birthday Party - Junkyard